CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/In-Service-System-Upgrade-ISSU.md

 - Maintenance

 {{%notice note%}}
-In earlier Cumulus Linux releases, ISSU was Smart System Manager.
+- In earlier Cumulus Linux releases, ISSU was Smart System Manager.
+- The NVIDIA SN5600 (Spectrum-4) switch does not support ISSU.
 {{%/notice%}}

 ## Restart Mode